-Prinshof School for the visually impaired is a multi-cultural, dual-medium (English and Afrikaans) school situated in the Central Business District of Pretoria.
-Opened in 1963, the school now caters for 351 blind and partially sighted learners from Grade R to Grade 12 of whom approximately 55% are from previously disadvantaged communities.
+Prinshof School for the Visually Impaired is a multicultural, dual-medium (English and Afrikaans) school situated in the central business district of Pretoria.
+Opened in 1963, the school now caters for 404 blind and partially sighted learners from grade R to grade 12 of whom approximately 70% are from previously disadvantaged communities.

-Learners are drawn from all over the country and hostel accommodation is provided for 180 learners who cannot travel to school on a daily basis.
-School transport is provided for day scholars.
+The school has seven hostels on its premises.
+Learners are drawn from all over the country and hostel accommodation is provided to 215 learners who cannot travel to school on a daily basis.
+School transport is provided for day scholars in the Pretoria area.

-Prinshof School comprises of a grade R class, Primary school, Secondary school, a section dedicated to the needs of learners with multiple handicaps and a Special Education section focusing on practical skills for the workplace.
-Learners at Prinshof follow the same curriculum as learners at mainstream schools in Gauteng and write the standard Senior Certificate Examinations.
-Subjects such as Mathematics, Physical Science, Music, Physiology, Computer Applications Technology, etc. are taught with great success to blind matriculants.
-Many old pupils are studying at various universities, following courses in Actuarial Mathematics, Informatics, Music and Humanities.
-The school has a proud record of 100% matric pass rate for 10 consecutive years and for the past 6 years the best learner in Prinshof School was also the best matriculant in a school for Learners with Special Educational Needs in Gauteng.
+Prinshof School consists of a grade R class, a primary school, a secondary school, a section dedicated to the needs of learners with multiple handicaps and a special education section focussing on practical skills for the workplace.
+Learners at Prinshof follow the same curriculum as learners at mainstream schools in Gauteng and write the Senior Certificate examinations.
+Subjects such as Mathematics, Physical Science, Music, Life Science, Economics, Business Studies, Consumer Studies and Computer Application Technology are taught with great success to blind matriculants.
+Many former students study at various universities and follow courses in Actuarial Mathematics, Informatics, Music and Humanities.
+The school has a proud record of a 100% matric pass rate for 20 consecutive years.

-Auxiliary services at the school include 2 educational psychologists, 2 occupational therapists, a nursing sister, a general medical clinic and low-vision evaluation by a voluntary ophthalmologist and optometrist.
+Auxiliary services at the school include an educational psychologist, four occupational therapists, a nursing sister, a general medical clinic and low-vision evaluation by a voluntary ophthalmologist and optometrist.
 Orientation, mobility training and skills for daily living play a vital role in the holistic education of the visually impaired child.

-The activities of the Music Magnet Centre, employing 6 music teachers, include choirs, orchestras, ballroom dancing, tap dancing, gum-boot dancing, African drums and individual music lessons.
-The computer center is equipped with the necessary software for blind and low-vision learners, as well as braille and ordinary printing facilities and free internet for all learners and staff.
-An active sports programme includes swimming, athletics, soccer, judo and gym as well as opportunities for learners to participate in the annual SA Championships for the Physically Disabled.
-Learners are also encouraged to participate in the Representative Council of Learners and the Junior City Council of Pretoria.
-Learners are also involved in organic vegetable gardening, as well as tunnel farming to produce fresh produce for the hostels.
+The activities of the Music Magnet Centre involve choirs, orchestras, ballroom dancing, tap dancing, gumboot dancing, African drums and individual music lessons.
+The computer centre is equipped with the necessary software for blind and low-vision learners, as well as braille and ordinary printing facilities and free internet for all learners and staff.
+The extramural programme includes swimming, athletics, soccer and a gym, as well as opportunities for learners to participate in the annual SA Championships for the Physically Disabled.
+Learners are also encouraged to participate in the Representative Council of Learners.
+The school is currently in the process of being upgraded by the Gauteng Department of Education.